rishiraj88/rishiraj88/README.md

 - cost in terms of effort and time, and
 - value for money (the returns against risk & investment)

-## 🔭 By now I have mainly developed [Vehicle Leasing Contract](https://github.com/rishiraj88/leasing) and [e-Commerce Order Manager](https://github.com/rishiraj88/order-manager).
+## 🔭 By now I have mainly developed [HCM function of Employee onboarding and training induction under ERP](https://github.com/rishiraj88/EmployeeOnboardingStateMachine/tree/main), [Vehicle Leasing Contract](https://github.com/rishiraj88/leasing) and [e-Commerce Order Manager](https://github.com/rishiraj88/order-manager).
 One-liners about these projects
+- Employee Onboarding demonstrates the coherent sequencing of various tasks, which are performed while welcoming a new person on board (after the acceptance of job offer).
+These tasks include selection and assignment of and training workflows as well as updating the personal details of the persons in Human Capital Management (HCM) module of a modern ERP system.
-- `Vehicle Leasing Contract` is a Self-Help Portal for the customers to take vehicles on lease, abide by in-force leasing contract policies and return the leased vehicles to dealers.
-The portal is for use by customers only as being end users.
+- `Vehicle Leasing Contract` is a Self-Help Portal for the customers to take vehicles on lease, to abide by in-force lease-contract policies and to return the vehicles to dealers.
+The portal is for use only by end-customers.
-- On the other hand, `Order Manager` is the implementation of the core functionalities of Order module of any modern e-commerce or marketplace platform.
+- On the other hand, `Order Manager` demonstrates the technological collaboration of Kubernetes clustering with Kafka Message Queuing.
+On functional side, it is an implementation of the core functionalities of Order module of any modern e-commerce or marketplace platform.
+It encompasses the synchronous communication between Order and Inventory to check in-stock status of items, and asynchronous communication between Order and Notification (flexible for Email, Push and more modes).
+Product details are fetched from Product module.
 - In common, these applications have been developed using RESTful APIs and Microservice architecture, ready to containerize and deploy in cloud and data centers.

 ## New Capabilities and PoC's